themeplugs/plugchat/README.md

 # Plug Chat
-Facebook Messenger Chat for WordPress website
+Facebook Messenger Live Chat for WordPress website

+## Added your your domain in your facebook page
+###  Paste the page id in plugchat admin option